Heinz Voigt

-Heinz Voigt (born 11 September 1913) was a German jurist and diplomat who served as Ambassador to Australia, Morocco, Iraq, and Sweden.
+Heinz Voigt (born 11 September 1913, date of death unknown) was a German jurist and diplomat who served as Ambassador to Australia, Morocco, Iraq, and Sweden.

 Early life

 Born in the Free Hanseatic City of Hamburg on 11 September 1913, after school education Hess studied law from 1930 to 1933 at the University of Hamburg.
 Voigt gained his doctorate in law in 1934 and took the state civil service examination in 1937.
 On entering the Ministry of Justice, Voigt was appointed a Gerichtsassessor in the Landgericht Hamburg.
 In 1941 he was appointed as a magistrate of the court.

 From 1939 to 1945, Voigt undertook Wehrmacht military service as an anti-aircraft battery commander.
 After the war, Voigt was again appointed to the Regional Court in Hamburg as a judge in 1946.

 Diplomatic career

 In 1951 he joined the German Foreign Office and received his first posting in 1955 as a Counsellor to the German Mission to NATO, rising to serve as Deputy Secretary-General.
 In November 1959 he returned to the Foreign Office, where he worked in the political department.
 In 1963 he was appointed a Deputy Director of the Foreign Office and in 1964 received his first high-level posting as Ambassador to Morocco in Rabat, serving until 1970.